IvanBodnarash/buidl-n-borrow-dapp/README.md

 A DeFi Lending protocol with the vision to add value to the whole Radix DLT ecosystem.

 To accomplish this vision, it is composed by 4 pillars:

- 1. Vault.
-Users can borrow their XRD and obtain interest %APR from the vault revenue.
- 2. Lending.
+ 1. **Lending**.
 Users can lend STABLECOIN and use it for trading, increasing the number of transactions in the network and increasing the 24h volume value in the trading markets.
- 4. Staking.
+ 2. **Staking**.
 Created our own validator node to increase the transaction per second that the network can process.
 At the same time, the vault and the lending protocol stake the exceed of $XRD in our validator, increasing the security of the network.
- 5. "Buidlers" grants.
+ 3. **"Buidlers" grants**.
 50% of the benefits of the validator node goes to a grant program, exclusive for the projects that integrates our protocol by using our lending smart contract, staking $XRD in our validator or using our node as gateway to post/get transacions.
-This helps to grow the ecosystem and supports the Radix API ge
+This helps to grow the ecosystem and supports the Radix API throughput.
+ 4. **Vault**.
+Users can borrow their XRD and obtain interest %APR from the vault revenue.

 And the project interacts with 3 types of users, giving utility to all kind of profiles in the network:

-  a) Borrower.
+a) _ _Borrower_ _.
 Community and hodler profile.

-  b) Lender.
+b) _ _Lender_ _.
 DeFi and trader profile.

-  c) Project developer.
+c) _ _Project developer_ _.
 Builder profile.

 ### Overview